kynanvwright/rule-post/README.md

 - Search/filter in navigation pane
 - Robust testing
 - Allow RC to close the enquiry in their response
-  - add mechanism for circulating for Docusign
+  - add mechanism for circulating for Docusign?

 ## 📌 Future Features